 Delaware Governor Jack Markell, a Democrat, held an event in the state with Chinese business leaders in January 2011 to lure investment.
 Virginia Governor Bob McDonnell, a Republican, visited China last year to promote economic ties.

 China’s investment in industrialized countries picked up about three years ago, and is “mostly due to the changing economic conditions at home in China,” Rhodium’s Rosen said.
 He cited increasing competition among Chinese companies and rising operating and compliance costs.

 State-owned and closely held companies have made 591 U.S. investments worth $20.9 billion since 2000, according to Rhodium’s China Investment Monitor.
 California, New York and Texas have been the biggest beneficiaries of the spending.
 Investment in U.S. fossil-fuel and chemical companies account for about 40 percent of all Chinese investment in the U.S., according to Rhodium.

 Wanxiang in February announced plans to invest $25 million in Smith Electric Vehicles Corp.
-(SMTH), an A123 customer in Kansas City, Missouri.
+(SMTH:US), an A123 customer in Kansas City, Missouri.